evinjaff/oatmeal-cv-server/README.md

 ### Required packages/Virtual Environment

-It is reccomended to create a virtual environment server.
+It is recommended to create a virtual environment server.
 In case one already exists type `sudo rm -rf venv/` inside the `server` folder and then run `python3 -m venv venv` to create a virtual environemnt.
 Activate this environment by typing `source venv/bin/activate`

 We need a few additional packages to get things up and running.
 Run `pip install numpy opencv-python ultralytics flask` and then you should be ready for a script.

 ### Deployment/Running as a service

-While Flask can be run as a service, I would reccomend actually using [tmux](https://tmuxcheatsheet.com/) or [GNU screen](https://www.gnu.org/software/screen/) to keep the full output available and be able to debug/interact with the server if needed.
+While Flask can be run as a service, I would recommend actually using [tmux](https://tmuxcheatsheet.com/) or [GNU screen](https://www.gnu.org/software/screen/) to keep the full output available and be able to debug/interact with the server if needed.
 I personally used a persistent tmux session to keep track of things

 ## Client (pi)